zykgnyue/masters_sensor_pendulum/README.md

-# masters_sensor_pedulum
+# masters_sensor_pendulum

+###  Autors
+* autors

+ >  Nicolas DOLPHENS
+ >
-Nicolas DOLPHENS &amp; Thibaud DENCHE master sensor pendulum project
+ >  Thibaud DENCHE

+### Context
+This project is the final project of the sensors class for the first year master programme in Tianjin University 2016.

+### Project description
+The aim is to build a pendulum which the